catgauntlet/react-routing-assessment/README.md

 ### State management

-Since most of the application is rendered on the server side, and React state management takes place on the client side, there is little state management.
+Since most of the application is rendered on the server side, and React state management takes place on the client side, state management is limited.
 I use useState in the client side components like the login form and navigation bar to keep the loading state of the form and request and to store errors.
-Between the client side components, I use the Context API to share the authentication state to different menu items if you're logged in.
+Between the client side components,I use the Context API to share the authentication state to different menu items if you're logged in and to display the username component.

 ### Design setup

 I added some initial variables in the globals.css which could be extended using a design system, library like tailwind/bulma or could for instance be replaced by figma design tokens.

-## Things I would improve upon in a real scenario

-Regarding testing, I would implement Jest unit tests for the utils and components next to the function e2e tests in Cypress, to dive a little deeper.
-Setting up all the depency mocks was too much work for this scenario.
-Next to that, regarding the test run in push, I would run a production build, then serve it as a deamon process in the background so the dependency on the dev server is solved.

 ## Total time spent

 I like to be transparent in the amount of time spent on this, which was 9 hours.
-Half of this was spent attempting to configure Jest properly, mocking dependencies and getting it to work with the components, before switching to Cypress and converting all my tests except the utility tests (which are in Jest) to functional e2e tests.
+Roughly half of this was spent attempting to configure Jest properly to work with the SSR, mocking dependencies and getting it to work with the components, before switching to Cypress and converting all my tests except the utility tests (which are still in Jest) to functional e2e tests.

 ## Tech used with links